 the CBS implosion: The Good Wife, The Mentalist

 2013 marks the year that I stopped watching The Good Wife -- just when it was garnering the most attention and acclaim.
-"Hitting the Fan" aired, and over the next few episodes, I found my interest waning and my frustration growing, and I bailed sometime during the first ten minutes of -- well, I'm not sure: was it "The Next Month," or the episode after it?
+The much-publicized (and much-lauded) "Hitting the Fan" aired, and over the next few episodes, I found my interest waning and my frustration growing, and I bailed sometime during the first ten minutes of -- well, I'm not sure: was it "The Next Month," or the episode after it?
 At some point, I'm sure I'll start watching again, and I've saved the episodes I missed, but the fact that I don't even know where I left off is a mark of how much I soured on the series.
 And I'm hard-pressed to say why.
 I stuck with it when Alicia and Will's affair threatened to derail Season 3.
 I stuck with it when Kalinda's husband (or ex-husband?: I've worked hard to block it) did in fact derail the first half of Season 4.
 So why now, when it's by all accounts enjoying a creative resurgence, have I grown disenchanted?
 Maybe the constant barrage of dirty tricks and reversals of fortune wore me down.
 I found myself muttering "again?!" with every plot twist; it started to feel like the Kings were less interested in spinning a yarn than in setting traps for the viewer.
 As I watched Season 5, I could feel the show growing enamored of itself, indulging in a steady stream of "surprises" that seemed forced, predictable and occasionally juvenile -- I began to trust nothing, invest in nothing, because it was evident the rug was going to be pulled out from under me.
 I became nostalgic for the days when you were expected to commit to the narrative, not merely marvel at the sleights of hand.

 Season to date, I've enjoyed The Mentalist more than The Good Wife -- where else will you see anyone assert that?
 But by focusing the first part of the season on wrapping up the Red John story-line, and by narrowing the list of suspects, the show successfully morphed from a whodunnit into a hunt.
 And although the ultimate reveal was a disappointment (not the identity of Red John -- I was fine with that -- but the Big Episode itself, which felt lackluster compared to what preceded it), it's continued to remake itself with its two-year time-leap, and it's more buoyant than it's been in ages.
 Shocking that CBS didn't decide to flip Hostages and The Mentalist once the former show stumbled so badly out of the gate, but who can explain anything CBS is doing this season?